dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 >    }
 > }
 > ```

 ::: moniker-end

-When the application is launched with [dotnet run](/dotnet/core/tools/dotnet-run), the first profile with `"commandName": "Project"` will be used.
-The value of `commandName` specifies the web server to launch. `commandName` can be one of :
+When the app is launched with [dotnet run](/dotnet/core/tools/dotnet-run), the first profile with `"commandName": "Project"` is used.
+The value of `commandName` specifies the web server to launch. `commandName` can be any one of the following:

 * IIS Express
 * IIS